leojose1834/leojose1834/README.md

-### Hi there Soy Leonardo, programador y desarrollador WEB  👋
+### ¡Hola!
+Soy Leonardo, programador y desarrollador WEB  👋

 <!--
 **leojose1834/leojose1834** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.